stnford/frontdash/README.md

   Run `npm install react react-dom` to add React and ReactDOM as dependencies Run `npm install -D @types/react @types/react-dom` to install type definitions.

+  # note:

+  Be sure to check the README.md file in the db folder when working with backend